 Yesterday you did what?
 Today you need to do what?
 Tomorrow is just too far ahead to even think about!
+Brain fog is particularly common during perimenopause and if properly managed can become less of an issue during menopause.
 You wonder if you’re losing the plot some days and the more you worry about it the worse the feelings of confusion and distress.
 Your partner puts it down to ‘women’s problems’, your children laugh at you and your friends just nod and say they know what you mean.

 But no one seems to be able to explain what is happening, or offer any advice about how to clear a path through the foggy thinking and lack of focus.
 If you were told it’s to do with the naturally declining levels of hormones as you grow older would you feel reassured?
 As our hormones become out of balance we experience many physical and emotional symptoms, including: feeling ‘spacy’, feeling fatigued, thinking more slowly than usual and needing more time to complete simple tasks, being easily distracted, forgetfulness and word-finding difficulties.
 Many of these symptoms are similar to those experienced if you are suffering from anxiety or depression, so they can be misdiagnosed.